 Also read: What Skills Do You Need To Be A Mentor?

 Mentorship goals run the gamut, and over 25+ years, I’ve heard them all.
-Some common ones:
+Some common mentee goals that I have come across are listed below.

 - Leadership skills